 I cycle, and am a member of the Macedon Ranges Cycling Club and love walking in the local area: enjoying visiting the towns nearby and the lovely places of the Shire;

 I love local gardens and have a fondness for local produce (which is great to cook with!) and local businesses and products;

 I am a member of Kyneton Horticultural Society, and was planning to exhibit my first success of a Dahlia this year, when the Autumn flower show had to be cancelled due to Covid restrictions.

-I have 3 chickens and am a strong supporter of the Kyneton and district Poultry club, who put on the best hospitality at their annual show.
+I have 3 chickens and am a strong supporter of the Kyneton and District Poultry Club, who put on the best hospitality at their annual show.

-I am not a member of the executive on any of these organisations, so am not a conflict of interest, but will always let it be known if I am a member for transparency.
+I am not a member of the executive on any of these organisations, so am not in conflict of interest, but will always let it be known if I am a member for transparency.

 I love living here, and I hope I can help it continue to be a place that you love too.

-Community and community run organisations are at the heart of who we are, and I will continue to ensure Council maximizes it’s support of all our amazing volunteers now more than ever as we recover together during and post the Pandemic.
+Community and community-run organisations are at the heart of who we are, and I will continue to ensure Council maximizes its support of all our amazing volunteers now more than ever as we recover together during and post the pandemic.